Analog transmission: Types

 Most analog transmissions fall into one of several categories.
-Telephony and voice communication was originally primarily analog in nature, as was most television and radio transmission.
+Telephony and voice communication were originally primarily analog in nature, as were most television and radio transmissions.
 Early telecommunication devices utilized analog-to-digital conversion devices called modulator/demodulators, or modems, to convert analog signals to digital signals and back.

 Benefits and drawbacks

 The analog transmission method is still very popular, in particular for shorter distances, due to significantly lower costs with complex multiplexing and timing equipment that are unnecessary, and in small "short-haul" systems that simply do not need multiplexed digital transmission.

 However, in situations where a signal often has high signal-to-noise ratio and cannot achieve source linearity, or in long distance, high output systems, analog is unattractive due to attenuation problems.
 Furthermore, as digital techniques continue to be refined, analog systems are increasingly becoming legacy equipment.

-Recently, some nations, such as the Netherlands, have completely ceased analog transmissions (analog switch-off) on certain media, such as television, for the purposes of the government saving money.
+As of 2026, more than 70 countries worldwide have transitioned completely to digital television transmissions, starting with Luxembourg in 2005, and the Netherlands in 2006.